grafana/tempo/docs/sources/tempo/configuration/_index.md

 For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/generator/config.go).

 The metrics-generator processes spans and write metrics using the Prometheus remote write protocol.
+For more information on the metrics-generator, refer to the [Metrics-generator documentation]({{<> relref "../metrics-generator" >}}).

 Metrics-generator processors are disabled by default.
-To enable it for a specific tenant set `metrics_generator_processors` in the [overrides](#overrides) section.
+To enable it for a specific tenant, set `metrics_generator_processors` in the [overrides](#overrides) section.

+You can limit spans with start times that occur within a configured duration to be considered in metrics generation using `metrics_ingestion_time_range_slack`.
+In Grafana Cloud, this value defaults to 30 seconds so all spans sent to the metrics-generation more than 30 seconds in the past are discarded or rejected.

 ```yaml
 # Metrics-generator configuration block